axiom-of-choice/LLM-Chatbot/README.md

     │   │
     │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
+    │   │    └── parser.py Parser for files
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
     │   │   ├── predict_model.py